 Remote work provides new opportunities for hackers

 As more and more people have been working from home, cybercriminals have been adapting their attacks accordingly, developing non-PE attacks: adding malware in types of files frequently shared online, such as PDFs and Microsoft Office files, and spreading script-based malware.
+Non-PE attacks spread through spam and phishing campaigns have been the signature cybersecurity threats in 2020 so far.

 Macro malware hidden in Microsoft Office files, especially in Excel spreadsheets, has been spread through spam and phishing emails.
 Most of the attacks exploited Excel 4.0 macros or XLM macros.
 The hackers use the Visual Basic Application (VBA) in Microsoft Office to add malicious code in macros.
 While this technique is not new, hackers became more creative in hiding the macro malware.
 For example, the malicious macros were added in hidden or very hidden sheets.
 The latter is the most dangerous since sheets set to very hidden are not visible in the list of sheets and are not shown when selecting the option unhide.
 The only way to access a very hidden sheet is to use the VBA editor, something that the average Excel user doesn’t usually do.